ceronman/jetindexer/README.md

 indexer.index()
 ```

-In this example a `TrigramTokenizer` will be used, which will split the text in trigrams
+In this example a `TrigramTokenizer` will be used, which will split the text in trigrams.
-For example, if a file contains the word *kotlin*.
-This would be tokenized as
+For example, if a file contains the word *kotlin*, this would be tokenized as
 `("kot", "otl", "tli", "lin")`.
 This allows for searching substrings in the index using the
 corresponding `TrigramSubstringQueryResolver`.

-The `DefaultIndexingFilter` will index only files that look like text and skip binary formats.
+The `DefaultIndexingFilter` will index only files that look like text and it will skip binary formats.

 Optionally, you can start a file watcher that will observer the filesystem and react to files
 added or updated and add them to the index.
 This can be done using the `indexer.watch()` method.
-This method blocks, so it's recommended to called from a coroutine:
+This method blocks, so it's recommended to call it from a coroutine:

 ```kotlin
 launch {